How to Capture Rings for Social Media

 We have extensively covered this topic in our other blog post here.

 Just a few tips to summarise when shooting with your smartphone:

 - If you are creating a post for social media, consider putting your camera to square mode prior to shooting

 - Turning on the gridlines definitely help to align your product

 - Adjust your exposure up and down as required

 - Use a tripod or phone stand to minimize shake and keep your images in focus

 Now that you capture your lovely social media shots, let’s add some extra flair!
 Filters help induce different moods and work great if you’re trying to create a compelling story with your posts.

 You can access different filters in your native photo application.
-Similarly, Instagram has a wide range of filters and customisations!
+Similarly, Instagram has a wide range of filters and customizations!
 Sometimes it is not necessary to add filters.
 This is true if you are promoting your rings for sale.
-In this case stick to a white background and graphics.
+In this case, stick to a white background and graphics.

 Play around with different filters and test which works best with your audience.